nuxt/content/docs/content/studio/templates/content-wind.md

     - label: Nuxt Studio ready
       content: Edit your theme content and appearance with live-preview within Nuxt Studio.
     - label: Vue Components
-      content: contentents (or your own) inside your content."
+      content: Insert built-in components (or your own) inside your content.
     - label: Write Markdown
       content: Enjoy the ease and simplicity of Markdown and discover MDC syntax.
     - label: Deploy anywhere